-The use of planning conditions or obligations is supported to ensure that affordable home ownership and rental housing is available for people with a local connection to the Plan area.
+The use of planning obligations is supported to ensure that the market and affordable housing is available for people with a local connection to the Plan area.

-Affordable housing should be indistinguishable from market dwellings and be spread throughout the development.
+Developments should be 'tenure blind', where affordable housing is indistinguishable from market dwellings and is spread throughout the development.